randomizer333/ParkSide/README.md

 # README #

 To run you need:
-Web browser
+- PC, mac, server with runing NodeJS,...
+- cryptocurrency exhange account

-### What is this repository for? ###
+### What is this repository for?

-development of a simple
+- development of a simple crypto currency trading bot
+- ccxt suporting 90 crypto exchanges
+- technicalIndicators supporting 20 trading indicators

 ### How do I get set up? ###

 enironment:
-web browser, node.js
+- node.js
+- npm (for installing packages)

-additional packages:
+additional Node packages:
-autobahn
-poloniex-api
+- ccxt
+- nodeMailer
+- technicalIndicators

 ### Contribution guidelines ###

-code: lean and clean
+- code: lean and clean
-case: drinking camel
+- case: drinking camel
-spacing: often
+- spacing: often

-### Who do I talk to? ###

-me
+- use suffix insted of prefix
+- comment: every object and function
+- 4 space TAB